ishagupta0103/filesystem__oraganizer/README.md

 To personalize the organize function
 open `utility.js` in your favourite code editor, modify the types of organized folder add the file extensions accordingly then hit `save`
 you can make as many types of folder as you want but be careful of not adding same extension in different types

+Extras'
+To remove this application from global:
+open your terminal
+`npm list -g`
+go to the directory(**don't forget to tick show hidden folders**) written in the followed line and delete all files named as oggy